hangyu03/DRW---Crypto-Market-Prediction/README.md

 # xgb_mlp_ensemble_with_outlier_adjusted – Strategy Overview

-Below you will find concise English explanations of each key strategy implemented in `xgb_mlp_ensemble_with_outlier_adjusted.ipynb`.
-Copy‑paste or extend these sections as needed for your project documentation.

 ## 1  Feature Engineering
 The notebook begins by enriching the raw limit‑order‑book feed with domain‑specific signals.
 It derives price‑depth interactions (e.g., `bid_qty × ask_qty`), logarithmic volume measures, buy‑sell pressure ratios, and a configurable set of lag/lead features that capture short‑term temporal structure.
 All missing values introduced by these transformations are imputed with column means to maintain a dense input matrix.
 This engineered feature space gives subsequent models both instantaneous and lagged context on market microstructure behaviour.